DIY Distressed Painted Dresser

 After 24 hours, I attached the original hardware, and here is what it looks like now!
 A heavily distressed dresser, perfect for any farmhouse styled home.

 Check out this guide on finishing touches of painting furniture for a successful painting project.
+Pair this up with the perfect DIY farmhouse drop cloth curtains to complete the look.

-more black Painted furniture ideas
+More black Painted furniture ideas

 - Chalk Painted Black Dresser